marshallepie/tag-my-thing/README.md

 4. **Manage** - View, edit, and organize your assets
 5. **Share** - Control privacy and next-of-kin access

+### Next-of-Kin & Dead Man's Switch
+TagMyThing features an advanced Next-of-Kin (NOK) management system with Dead Man's Switch (DMS) protection:

+#### Core Features
+- **Incoming NOK Assignments** - Track assets where you've been designated as someone's next-of-kin
+- **Outgoing NOK Assignments** - Manage assets you've assigned to others as next-of-kin
+- **Dead Man's Switch Protection** - Assets are only accessible to NOK after a specified period of inactivity
+- **Privacy Protection** - NOK can see they've been assigned without viewing asset details until DMS triggers
+- **Mass Assignment** - Assign all your assets to a single NOK in one action
+- **Reassignment** - NOK can reassign incoming assignments to other trusted individuals

+#### How It Works
+1. **Add Next-of-Kin** - Register trusted individuals with their contact information
+2. **Assign Assets** - Choose specific assets or use mass assignment to assign all assets
+3. **Set DMS Period** - Define how long you must be inactive before access is granted (1-5 years)
+4. **Privacy Protection** - NOK only sees assignment notification, not asset details
+5. **Automatic Trigger** - If you don't log in within the DMS period, NOK gains access
+6. **Reassignment Option** - NOK can reassign responsibility to someone else if needed

+#### Dashboard Overview
+- **Incoming Count** - Number of assets assigned to you as NOK
+- **Outgoing Count** - Number of assets you've assigned to others
+- **Triggered Assignments** - Assets where DMS has been activated
+- **Upcoming DMS** - Assignments approaching their DMS date

 ### Token Economy
 - **50 TMT** - Free signup bonus for regular users
 - **100 TMT** - Free signup bonus for influencers